eunjiChung/SW_22/README.md

 Author: Hyuckjin Jeong
 Date: 2016-11-17
 Make branch 'ConstructServer'
-Changed Client Project Name to 'SEClient'
+Changed Server Project Name to 'SEServer'
 Server IP and PORT changed 1.242.144.197 and 22222.
 Not Yet receive server response although implemented code.
 It seems that has some problems.